syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Localization.md

 # Localization

-Localization is the process of translating the application resources into different language for the specific cultures. `EditControl` supports complete localization to any desired language of all the dialogs boxes and strings associated with it.
-It can be localized by using [ILocalizationProvider](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.ILocalizationProvider.html).
+Localization is the process of translating the application resources into different languages for some specific cultures.
+The `EditControl` supports complete localization to any desired language of all the dialogs boxes and strings associated with it.
+It can be localized by using the [ILocalizationProvider](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.ILocalizationProvider.html).

-The following steps helps to localize the dialog boxes in the EditControl:
+Follow the steps to localize the dialog boxes in the EditControl:

-1) Include the required namespaces at the beginning of the file.
+1. Include the required namespaces at the beginning of the file.

 {% tabs %}